MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/set-up-timeline-control.md

 #### Expand records with images in timeline

-You can send and receive records with images, but they won't display when the record is collapsed.
+You can send and receive records with images, but they don't display when the record is collapsed.
 Records with images must be expanded to be viewed.

 ![Expand records with images in timeline.](media\timeline-expand-records-with-images-display-optiones-advanced-2b.png "Expand records with images in timeline")
 1. Records when collapsed provide a visual summary.
 To expand an individual record, select anywhere on the timeline record to expand and collapse a record view.
 In the bottom-right corner of the record, there's a caret: